-Recording a meeting is possible on the world’s leader in videotelephony.
-However, it may not be apparent for everyone from the off.
+However, it may not be apparent to everyone.
 With this in mind, here is how to record meetings in Zoom, along with a couple of other cool tips regarding the platform itself.

 How to Record a Zoom Meeting on Tablets and Smartphones

 As is the case with the vast majority of iOS apps, Zoom works in the same way on iPads and iPhones.
 However, there are a couple of discrepancies, though they are minuscule.
 Here is how to do it step by step.

 - Open the Zoom app on your phone/tablet.